 You may choose to share a rented house ("flat").
 Weekly rents for flats vary in Auckland depending on location.
 You can expect to pay from \$250 to \$350 for a room in a flat and, in addition, you may need to pay for your electricity, telephone and food.
 You may also need to provide your own furniture.
 Before you move into a flat, you may be required to pay a bond, which is usually two to four weeks rent in advance and two weeks rent in advance.
-Some useful websites for students seeking independent accommodation: www.trademe.co.nz www.nzflatmates.co.nz

-Students of the College are invited to advertise for accommodation needed or offered on our on-line student learning platform, Moodle, which has an electronic forum (noticeboard) for student notices.
-Once you have been accepted for enrolment and given access to the on-line orientation course, you will also be able to access this forum.
+Some useful websites for students seeking independent accommodation are Trademe and New Zealand Flatemates.
+Students at the College are invited to advertise for accommodation needed or offered on our online student learning platform, Moodle, which has an electronic forum (noticeboard) for student notices.
+Once you have been accepted for enrolment and given access to the online orientation course, you will also be able to access this forum.